How authors made camera-ready copy before modern computers

 Now in the light of modern technology, the pages look a very amateur production, particularly in view of the time and effort that went into producing them.

-Nevertheless it was at the cutting edge of authors' camera-ready copy production in the early 1980s and the book was extremely well-received.
+Nevertheless it was at the cutting edge of authors' camera-ready copy production at the time, and the book was extremely well-received.
 It went to eight British printings and was translated into several languages.